RWS/Sdl-Community/index.md

 ## Getting started

-This libraries are build on top of SDL Studio APIs and thus using them also requires having SDL Studio installed.
+These libraries are built on top of SDL Studio APIs and thus using them also requires having SDL Studio installed.

+If you don't have a licence please send a email to app-signing@sdl.com and ask for a developer licence.

 1. Install Visual Studio 2013 or 2015.
 The community edition is available for free [here](https://www.visualstudio.com/).